TylerTemp/SaintsField/README.md

 #### Rate ####

-A rating stars tool for `Vector2Int` field.
+A rating stars tool for an `int` field.

 Parameters:

 *   `int min` minimum value of the rating.
-Must be equal or greater than 0.
+Must be equal to or greater than 0.

     When it's equal to 0, it'll draw a red slashed star to select `0`.

     When it's greater than 0, it will draw `min` number of fixed stars that you can not un-rate.

 *   `int max` maximum value of the rating.
 Must be greater than `min`.

+*   AllowMultiple: No

 ```csharp
 public class RateExample: MonoBehaviour